CodeGetters/StudTWork/README.md

 # build
 pnpm build:front

-# or you just want to build mock dat
+# or you just want to build with mock data
+pnpm build:front-mock
 ```